November 2021 – January 2022

 West Indian manatees

-This paella tasted great.
-That’s not surprising, as the seafood on the coast is particularly fresh.
+This paella tasted great as the seafood on the coast is particularly fresh.

 My three-month trip through the southern half of Mexico came to an end.
 It is impossible to show all the experiences and interesting photos of such a long trip on one web page.